2018 LA Auto Show wrap-up: Audi, Jeep, Kia, Porsche and Rivian brought the heat

 Our editor-in-chief, Tim Stevens, recently got up close and personal with this innovative machine.
 You can read more about the autonomous 360c here.

-Discuss: 2018 LA Auto Show wrap-up: Audi, Jeep, Kia, Porsche and Rivian brought the heat
+Discuss: 2018 LA Auto Show wrap-up: Audi, Jeep Gladiator, Kia, Porsche and Rivian brought the heat

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.